cturner500/dominance-analysis/README.md

 <hr>

-### User Guide for computing Relative Importance when the response variable is Continous
+### User Guide for computing Relative Importance when the response variable is Continuous

 **Using Boston Housing Dataset downloaded from: https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html**